GinaHorch/culture4kids-frontend/README.md

     ### Anyone who is signed in can make pledges, however, you can choose to be anonymous.

-    ### I have not yet invested in cloud options, so uploaded project images are not stable and disappear eventually.
+    ### I am in the process of making changes to the backend to use AWS buckets to ensure image uploads are stable and not just temporarily in the frontend.
+However, I am encountering issues with static file uploads and media file uploads.
+I am working on it ...

     ### I am only using useEffect to visually grey out the Make a Pledge section when the project is closed.
 I have not added an API call to update the project on the backend.